IBM/deploy-app-using-tekton-on-kubernetes/README.md

 **Create Pipeline Resource**

-In this example, the source code of the application is available in github repository.
+In the example taken for this tutorial, the source code of the application is available in github repository.
 Hence, need to create the pipeline resource to access the git repository.
-Here we can configure the url of github repository and the branch of the repository.
+To define PipelineResource for git repository, need to configure:
+* `type` as git
+* `url` - git repositoyr URL
+* `revision` as branch of the git repository to be used

 The complete YAML file is available at `tekton-pipeline/resources/git.yaml`.
-Apply the file to your cluster.
+We can apply the file to the cluster now.

 ```
   cd tekton-pipeline